Equivariant triangulations of tori of compact Lie groups and hyperbolic extension to non-crystallographic Coxeter groups: Equivariant chain complex of and computation of homology

 Finally, we exhibit another algebraic meaning of the Euler characteristic of $\mathbf{T}(W)$.
 The Poincar\'e series of $\widehat{I_2(m)}$, $\widehat{H_3}$ and $\widehat{H_4}$ can be found in \cite[\S 3.1, Table 7.4 and Table 7.5]{chapovalov}.
-Using these expressions, we immediately obtain the following corollary: \begin{cor} Let $W$ be a finite irreducible Coxeter group.
-If $W(q)$ (resp. $\widehat{W}(q)$) denotes the Poincar\'e series of $W$ (resp. of its extension $\widehat{W}$), then the Euler characteristic of $\mathbf{T}(W)$ is given by
+Using these expressions, we immediately obtain the following corollary:

+\begin{cor} Let $W$ be a finite irreducible Coxeter group.
+If $W(q)$ (resp. $\widehat{W}(q)$) denotes the Poincar\'e series of $W$ (resp. of its extension $\widehat{W}$), then we have

-Moreover, the geometric representation $\sigma$ of $W$ is always a direct summand of $H_1(\mathbf{T}(W),\Q(W))$ for every $W$ and the two are equal if and only if $W$ is crystallographic.
-In particular
+Moreover, $H_1(\mathbf{T}(W),\Q(W))$ contains the geometric representation as a direct summand and is irreducible if and only if $W$ is crystallographic. \end{cor}